Parth1906/SPPU-2019-Pattern-SE-COMP-Object-Oriented-Programming-Practicals/README.md

                    3. Overload operator* to multiply two complex numbers.
                    4. Overload operators << and >> to print and read Complex Numbers.

-Experiment Number 2 : Develop a program in C++ to create a database of student’s information system
+Experiment No. 2 : Develop a program in C++ to create a database of student’s information system
                    containing the following information: Name, Roll number, Class, Division, Date of Birth, Blood group, Contactaddress, Telephone number, Driving license no. and other.
 Construct the database with suitable member functions.
 Make use of constructor, default constructor, copy constructor, destructor, static member functions, friend class, this pointer, inline code and dynamic memory allocation operators-new and delete as well as exception                            handling.

+Experiment No. 3 : Imagine a publishing company which does marketing for book and audiocassette versions.
+Create a class publication that stores the title (a string)
+                   and price (type float) of a publication.From this class derive two classes: book, which adds a page count(type int), and tape, which adds a playing time in                        minutes(type float).
+Write a program that instantiates the book and tape classes, allows user to enter data and displays the data members.If an exception is                        caught, replace all the data member values with zero values.